PrivacyForge/ChatGuard/docs/contribution/getting-started.md

 Thank you for considering contributing to our project!
 Your contributions are valuable and help improve the overall quality of the project.
 Before you start, please follow these simple steps:

+## Using Git Emojis in Your Commits

+We encourage you to use Git emojis in your commit messages to add a touch of expressiveness and clarity.
+To choose the right emoji for your commits, refer to the [Gitmoji Guide](https://gitmoji.dev/).
+Simply include the chosen emoji at the beginning of your commit message to convey the nature of your changes.
+Let's make our commit history more colorful and fun! 🎉

 ### Step 1: Read the GitHub Issues

 Check the project's GitHub repository for any open issues.
 Issues marked with an "open" flag are available for contributors.
 Review the issues to find a task or feature you would like to work on.